-(Sarah also wants me to tell you that the hamster with the bulging eyes, inside his card, says, “Have a Merry Christmas, or I’ll Put Some Sprinkles on Your Cookies.”
+(Ashar also wants me to tell you that the hamster with the bulging eyes, inside his card, says, “Have a Merry Christmas, or I’ll Put Some Sprinkles on Your Cookies.”
 Yep.
-Sarah also clarified that those are “not the kind of sprinkles that you want to eat.”)
+Ashar also clarified that those are “not the kind of sprinkles that you want to eat.”)

 Merry Christmas, from our recycled cards! 🙂